 In the experiment, seven test versions were used.
-Within each test version, to minimize any item-order effects, items were sequenced according to the random locations assigned by the Random Integer Generator (item order by test version is available online as supplementary material to this article).
-A within-subjects design was applied, with six experimental conditions and the control group.
+Within each test version, to minimize any item-order effects, items were sequenced according to the random locations assigned by the Random Integer Generator (https://random.org/integer-sets/; item order by test version is available as supplementary material to this article).
+A within-subjects design was applied, with six experimental conditions and the control condition.
 Target syntax and collocation patterns of use were assigned random locations to each test item.
-All of the subjects were exposed to three, twelve and fifteen encoding examples, assisted by either one or two target syntax and collocation patterns of use, as well as the group without examples, with five test items being assigned to each experimental group and the control group for each test version (the assignment of conditions to test items was rotated across seven test versions).
-The remaining example sentences were used with a wide range of lexicogrammatical patterns of use, which allowed for exposure to a trickier dictionary use environment.
-In the light of previous findings ( Author, Year; Frankenberg-Garcia, 2012, 2014) that students benefit from three examples in language production, an experimental group with fewer examples was included – that is, three examples.
-Given the lexicographic practice in online dictionaries to incorporate more than ten corpus examples in extra sections of dictionary entries for verbs exhibiting a higher syntactic and collocational potential, the three-examples group was tested empirically against experimental groups packed with more lexicographic data, formed out of twelve and fifteen examples (for example, it appears that the policy is to include fifteen additional corpus example sentences at the end of entries in the Cambridge Dictionary).
-The examples that appeared in the three-examples groups were also used in the remaining experimental conditions, while the examples from the twelve-examples groups were included in the groups with fifteen examples.
+All of the subjects were exposed to three, twelve and fifteen encoding examples, assisted by either one or two relevant examples that held the target structure, as well as the condition without examples, with five test items being assigned to each experimental condition and the control condition for each test version (the assignment of conditions to test items was rotated across seven test versions).
+The remaining example sentences represented a range of lexicogrammatical patterns of use, which allowed for exposure to a trickier dictionary use environment.
+As three examples were used in the research design of previous experiments (see Author, Year; Frankenberg-Garcia, 2012, 2014, 2015), an experimental condition with fewer (three) examples was included in the present study.
+Given the lexicographic practice in online dictionaries to incorporate more than ten corpus examples in extra sections of dictionary entries for verbs exhibiting a higher syntactic and collocational potential (unlike standard examples, which are manually vetted, these extra examples are pulled automatically from a corpus, which is why many of them exhibit different types of lexicogrammatical patterns), the three-examples condition was tested empirically against experimental conditions packed with more lexicographic data, formed out of twelve and fifteen examples (for example, it appears that the policy is to include fifteen additional corpus example sentences at the end of entries in the Cambridge Dictionary).
+The examples that appeared in the three-examples conditions were also used in the remaining experimental conditions, while the examples from the twelve-examples conditions were included in the conditions with fifteen examples.
 A sixteenth example sentence was prepared by the experimenter for each test item appearing with a single target syntax and collocation pattern of use, as the example sentence containing the second target structure had to be removed.
-The examples were carefully selected (all examples are available online as supplementary material to this article) by the experimenter from different online dictionaries: Cambridge Dictionary Online, Collins Online Dictionary, Longman Dictionary of Contemporary English, Macmillan English Dictionary Online, Merriam Webster’s Learner’s Dictionary, Oxford Advanced Learner’s Dictionary.
+The examples were carefully selected (all examples are available as supplementary material to this article) by the experimenter from different online sources: Cambridge Dictionary Online, Collins Online Dictionary, Longman Dictionary of Contemporary English, Macmillan English Dictionary Online, Merriam Webster’s Learner’s Dictionary, Oxford Advanced Learner’s Dictionary.
 Additionally, other dictionaries and parallel corpus query tools were used in the experiment for the preparation of the Polish and English target sentences: Bab.la, Diki: Słownik Angielskiego Online, Ling.pl, Linguee.pl, PONS, Reverso Context, Słownik Języka Polskiego (PWN), Wielki Słownik Języka Polskiego, WordReference.
-To meet the aims of the study and avoid any comprehension problems, the examples and target sentences were sporadically modified by the researcher (the Polish and English target sentences, along with their target syntax and collocation patterns of use, are available online as supplementary material to this article).
+To meet the aims of the study and avoid any comprehension problems, the examples and target sentences were sporadically modified by the researcher (the Polish and English target sentences, along with their target syntax and collocation patterns of use, are available as supplementary material to this article).

 PROCEDURE